 Statistical analysis Details of statistical analysis are provided in Supplementary Methods.
 Statistical analysis was performed with R version 4.2.3 (R Foundation for Statistical Computing).
-Numeric variables were presented as medians with interquartile ranges and ranges.
-Qualitative variables were presented as percentages and counts of the categories within the complete observations set.
-Differences in independently distributed numeric variables were analyzed by Mann-Whitney and Kruskal-Wallis test with, respectively, biseral r and η^2 effect size statistic.
-Statistical significance for differences in distribution of qualitative variables was determined by χ^2 test with Cramer’s V effect size statistic.
-Co-occurrence of each of LFT findings, CT abnormalities, and symptoms was investigated by two-dimensional correspondence analysis (14).
-Differences in medians of non-independently distributed, participant matched numeric variables between observations with and without LFT abnormalities were assessed by a blocked bootstrap test with blocks defined by the participant’s identifier, and effect size measured by biseral r effect size statistic (15).
-Correlations of non-independently distributed CT and LFT readouts were assessed by blocked bootstrap Spearman’s rank test.
+Differences of CT readouts of lung damage severity were compared between donor-matched observations with and without reduced DLCO by a participant-wise blocked bootstrap test, and effect size was measured by biseral r effect size statistic (15).
 Cutoffs of CTSS, opacity and high opacity for detection of LFT abnormalities were found by maximizing the Youden’s J statistic.
 ROC analysis statistics (area under the curve [AUC], sensitivity, specificity, Cohen’s κ) for those optimal cutoffs were computed and their 95% confidence intervals were obtained by blocked bootstrap (16,17).
-Presence of reduced DLCO, FVC and FEV1 (each < 80% of reference), as well as values of DLCO, FVC and FEV1 expressed as percentages of the reference value were modeled with 37 explanatory variables.
-The explanatory variables included demographic features (e.g. age, sex, body mass index, smoking, comorbidity), characteristic of acute COVID-19 (severity, medication) and recovery (e.g. weight loss, symptoms of relevance for lung function, time after diagnosis), and presence of human- and AI-rated structural lung abnormalities in CT scans (e.g. GGO, CTSS, opacity and high opacity).
-The modeling responses and explanatory variables are listed in Supplementary Table S2.
+DLCO, FVC and FEV1 (regression models), as well as abnormalities of DLCO, FVC (classification models) and FEV1 were modeled with 37 explanatory variables.
+The explanatory variables included time after diagnosis, demographic features (e.g. age, sex, body mass index, smoking, comorbidity), characteristic of acute COVID-19 (severity, medication) and recovery (e.g. weight loss, symptoms of relevance for lung function, time after diagnosis), and presence of human- and software-rated structural lung abnormalities in CT scans (e.g. GGO, CTSS, opacity and high opacity) ( Supplementary Table S2).
 The models were constructed with four common machine learning algorithms: Random Forest (18,19), gradient boosted machines (GBM) (10–22), neural network with a single hidden layer (23), and support vector machines (SVM) with radial kernel (24,25).
-Selection of the optimal values of parameters controlling model behavior such as number of random trees, neurons in the hidden layer, or cost parameter was motivated by the maximum of Youden’s J statistic (classification models of LFT abnormalities) or minimum mean absolute error (MAE, regression models of LFT readouts) in 10-repeats 10-fold cross-validation (26).
-Because of the presence of participant-matched observation, blocked cross-validation design was used both in the model selection and model evaluation, with blocks defined by participant’s identifier.
+Selection of the optimal values of parameters controlling model behavior (tuning) motivated by the maximum of Youden’s J statistic (classification models) or minimum mean absolute error (MAE, regression models) in 10-repeats 10-fold cross-validation (26).
+Because of the presence of participant-matched observation, patient-wise blocked cross-validation design was used both in the model selection and model evaluation.
 Model predictions were evaluated both in the training data and blocked 10-repeats 10-fold cross-validation.
-Concordance between the model-predicted and observed outcomes for classification models was assessed by Cohen’s κ inter-rater reliability statistic (16,27).
-Accuracy, AUC, specificity and sensitivity of the classification model were investigated by ROC.
-Calibration of the classification models was assessed by Brier scores (28).
-Fraction of explained variance in predictions of the regression models was measured by pseudo-R2, the regression model error was expressed as MAE.
-Spearman’s ρ coefficients of correlation between the predicted and observed values were used to gauge calibration of the regression models.
+Predictions of the classification models were evaluated by accuracy, Cohen’s κ, ROC metrics (AUC, sensitivity, specificity), and Brier scores (16,2728).
+Predictions of the regression models were assessed pseudo-R2, MAE, andSpearman’s ρ coefficient of correlation between the predicted and observed values.
 Importance of explanatory variables was estimated by absolute values of SHAP statistics (Shapley additive explanations) (29–31).

 3. Results